plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 * FieldIndex stores values as is

-* DateIndex and DateRangeIndex store dates (Zope 2 DateTime objects) in searhable format.
+* DateIndex and DateRangeIndex store dates (Zope 2 DateTime objects) in searchable format.
 The latter provides ranged searches.

-* KeywordIndex allows keyword-style look-ups (query term is matched against the all values of a stored list)
+* KeywordIndex allows keyword-style look-ups (query term is matched against all the values of a stored list)

 * ZCTextIndex is used for full text indexing